TheUnknown550/Rock-Paper-Scissors/README.md

-# Rock Paper Scissors

-This is the solution for the Rock Paper Scissors project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/machine-learning-with-python/machine-learning-with-python-projects/rock-paper-scissors
+This is a project from freeCodeCamp's Machine Learning with Python course.